-- 3. Select the shipment requests that you want to add to the shipment, and click OK. - 4.
-Specify the type of the shipment line and the number of parts for the shipment line. - 5.
+- 3. Select the shipment requests that you want to add to the shipment, and click OK.
+You can add shipment lines to shipments that have a status of Draft, Staging, or Ready To Ship. - 4.
+Specify the number of parts for the shipment line. - 5.
 Optional: Specify additional information about the shipment line. - 6.
-Optional: Add more shipment lines to the shipment. - 7.
-Optional: On the Shipments tab, specify additional information about the shipment.
+Optional: Add more shipment lines to the shipment. - Optional: On the Shipments tab, specify additional information about the shipment.
 For example, specify the gross weight, value, and HS code for the shipment. - 8.
+Optional: In the Create PO for Freight and Customs Charges section of the Shipments tab, select the Create PO check boxes to create purchase orders for freight and customs charges. - 9.
 Save the shipment record.